 Problem: Pump Won't Shut Off

-- Pressure switch failed: Contacts welded closed
+- Pressure switch failed: Contacts welded closed from arcing

-- Failing pump: Can't reach cut-out pressure
+- Failing pump: Worn impellers can't reach cutoff pressure

 When to Call a Professional